Arafly/Mern_Stack/Mernstack.md

 ```

 You must have noticed we defined 'axios' on Line 2.

+`import axios from "axios";`

 To make use of Axios, which is a Promise based HTTP client for the browser and node.js, you need to cd into your client from your terminal and run yarn add axios or npm install axios.

 Move to the src folder using your terminal.